Learn

 The lifetime estate tax exemption also increased for 2025.
 Estates of decedents who die during 2025 can exclude up to $13,990,000 from federal estate taxes (up from $13,610,000 for 2024.
 These increased limits allow you to transfer more wealth tax-free.

-For now, it’s a good idea to assess how the 2025 inflation adjustments will affect your tax situation and work with a financial advisor to identify opportunities to balance tax strategy with long-term wealth-building.
+At this stage, it’s a good idea to work with a tax advisor to understand how these changes will impact your tax filings and work with a financial advisor to identify opportunities to balance tax strategy with long-term wealth-building.

 Important disclosure information